tanzimamin2/kickstarter-analysis/README.md

   * According to the data, a good range for the funding goal is $1000 to $4999.
 As it is a good balance between the success rate and funding goal.

 * _**Dataset Limitations**_
   * Some of the data are not uniform, for example some months have more campaigns then others.
-This effects the success rate of that month compared to other months.
+This effects the success rate compared to other months.

 * _**Recommendations**_
   * We can make a stacked column graph for the “theater outcome based on launch date” question.